Seaslug had two accelerometers, one forward and one at the rear. They were used by the Guidance Receiver to prevent the missile turning too quickly.

 Four boost motors were mounted in a cruciform arrangement around the front half of the missile, and were identified as Top, Bottom, Left and Right.
 Their nozzles were canted outwards by 22·5° to keep the efflux away from the missile body, and 22·5° to the left to impart rotation.
 The motors on the Mk1 missile were GOSLING and on the Mk2 RETRIEVER.

 The Beacon Radio transmitted a signal at the start of the gathering phase back to the 901M radar.
-At gather/guidance changeover its output was modulated by the Time and Range Unit (TRU)
+In the Mk2 missile its output was modulated by the Time and Range Unit (TRU)

 which gave the fire control system an accurate range for the missile.